Fuller case: 1927–1932: Prison terms and ongoing Rothstein trial

 Edward M. Fuller and William F. McGee were sent to jail on June 6, 1927, by General Session Judge Charles C. Nott, after their appeal for a further stay of sentence was refused.
 They both received parole from Sing Sing Prison the day before June 1, 1928.
 They each earned $9.30 working at Sing Sing Prison.
 On June 19, 1928, it was reported that the Division of Licenses had refused to give McGee and Fuller licenses as realty brokers, which had been their "reported intention."
 The division felt the two men had lost their citizenship through their felony conviction, and that a provision of law deemed them unfit.

 In June 1928, George C. Sprague as receiver in bankruptcy for Edward M. Fuller and William F. McGee was suing Arnold Rothstein to recover $366,768 allegedly paid in gambling debts by McGee and Fuller to Rothstein.
 Rothstein fought the suit, arguing the checks were cashed as a favor to the brokers.
 After Rothstein died on November 6, 1928, Rothstein's estate continued to fight the Fuller case in October 1929, arguing his seven "little black books" contained no secrets, even as his counsel fought to stop the inspection of his records by the prosecution.

 On October 7, 1932, Fuller was in critical condition in a Miami hospital after a gunshot wound to the head.
-Press reported the bullet wound appeared self-inflicted.
+The press reported the bullet wound appeared self-inflicted.